-Crisp, smokey bacon sandwiched between layers of ripe juicy tomato and rich garlic basil aioli on buttery toasted bread.
-A jazzed-up Caprese Bacon Melt takes only a few minutes to make and the garlic basil aioli is such a simple way to really make your tastebuds sing!
+Crisp bacon sandwiched between layers of ripe juicy tomato and rich garlic basil aioli on buttery toasted bread.
+Caprese Bacon Melt sandwiches take just minutes to make and the garlic basil aioli is such a simple way to really make your tastebuds sing!

 I'm officially calling it....bacon melts are the ultimate summer dinner.
 Easy, no fuss, quick, and that crispy bacon paired with classic Caprese salad ingredients is just...*chefs kiss*.